Pure Nash Equilibria and Best-Response Dynamics in Random Games

 Moreover, we are able to quantify the fluctuations (see \cref{th:case-atoms}) which are of the order $(1+\probeq)^{\nplayers/2}$.
-Finally, the number of \aclp{PNE}, properly rescaled, rapidly converges to a standard normal (see \cref{fi:arbre2}), with speed of convergence of the order $(1+\probeq)^{-\nplayers/4}$.
-We emphasize that our results depend on the payoff distributions only through the parameter $\probeq$, and remain applicable even when the payoff distributions vary among players.
+Finally, the number of \acp{PNE}, once properly rescaled, rapidly converges to a standard normal (see \cref{fi:arbre2}).
+We emphasize that our results depend on the payoff distributions only through the parameter $\probeq$, and remain applicable even when the payoff distributions vary across players.